Tag Archives: 2020s

 My dust jacket has it like this: “Gripping and singular, Venomous Lumpsucker is a comedy about environmental devastation that asks: do we have it in us to avert the tragedy of mass extinction?
 And also: do we really need to bother?

-It seems to me that the fact that Beauman seems unsure himself got in the way for me as a reader to fully emotionally engage with the book.
+That the fact that Beauman seems unsure himself got in my way to fully emotionally engage with the story.
 As such, it is more a novel of ideas & action than one of emotion.

 Continue reading